 You don’t stay at Chapelwood House for the nightlife.
 You come for the lovely views of the River Severn where you can watch the bore twice a day, the lonely calls of the geese and ducks from Slimbridge next door, and the sightings of hare and deer.

-Sit and stare at big skies in the absolute peace of the gin-friendly walled garden, the wide lawns and the wildflower meadows.
+Sit and stare at big skies in the absolute peace of the gin-friendly walled garden whilst your dogs get some exercise, take a walk in the wide lawns and the wildflower meadows.
 Fire up the gas barbie.
 Challenge one another with a game of table tennis Stay out late around the firepit.
 The three-acre gardens and grounds at Chapelwood House are so tranquil you can just about hear your heart beat.

 Settle back surrounded by an ageless charm that’s all high skirting boards, swagged curtains, deep coving, sash windows and dripping chandeliers.
 This is a classic country-house retreat that comes with a cosy poshness that can only be achieved with big rugs and deep, warm, toe-scrunching carpets.